Product May Have Been Discontinued

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the garbanzo beans, pea flour and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Precise Holistic Complete Grain Free is a plant-based dry dog food using a moderate amount of lamb, pork or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+Precise Holistic Complete Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.